Tips on Managing the Email Blizzard

 - Don’t do other people’s work for them.

-questions “for a paper I’m writing.”
+a paper I’m writing.”
+Basically

-sometimes use email to get the bosses to work for them.
-Just don’t do it.
-Secretaries are infamous for attaching
+email to get the bosses to work for them.

-cute files which you are supposed to print out and return by interoffice
+supposed to print out and return by interoffice mail—saving time for the

-mail—saving time for the lower paid employees and transferring that effort
+lower paid employees and transferring that effort to higher paid employees.

-to higher paid employees!
-Don’t do their work for them—paste your answer
+Don’t do their work for them—paste your answer into an email and make THEM

-If you have power in your organization make people stop this
+your organization make people stop this wasteful practice.

 - Don’t answer broadcast emails.
 It is bad

 enough for one person to ask another to do their research for them.
-Its worse when they send a broadcast email
+Its worse when they send a broadcast

-to a dozen professors with their list of questions.
+email to a dozen professors with their list of questions.
 Email is personal communication not a

 chat room—it is poor manners and shows a lack of respect for the

-All of us need to band together and discipline such time robbers—an autoreply correction is the best way to do this.
+us need to band together and discipline such time robbers—an auto-reply

 - Remove your name from low priority

-the messages every time they come rather than unsubscribing.
+messages every time they come rather than unsubscribing.
 You won’t—eventually it will catch up to

 you.
 Remember, you can always